-35. Samantha is charged with assessing her company's external environment as part of a SWOT analysis.
-Samantha will study her company's A. strengths and weaknesses.
+34. Samantha is charged with assessing her company's external environment as part of a SWOT analysis.
+Samantha will study her company's

+A. strengths and weaknesses.

 B. sales history.

 C. pension plan.

 D. product specifications.

 E. opportunities and threats.

-36. Manufacturers who use just-in-time manufacturing systems coordinate closely with suppliers to ensure that materials and supplies arrive just before they are needed in the manufacturing process.
+35. Manufacturers that use just-in-time manufacturing systems coordinate closely with suppliers to ensure that materials and supplies arrive just before they are needed in the manufacturing process.
 While just-in-time systems can offer major advantages in terms of inventory costs, they must be carefully managed.
 If a firm found that its just-in-time system was badly managed, leading to frequent manufacturing delays due to missing parts, this would represent a(n) in a SWOT analysis.

+A. weakness

+B. opportunity

+C. threat

-A. weakness B. opportunity C. threat D. strength E. business mission
+D. strength

+E. metric

-37. For U.S. businesses with strong export capabilities, expansion of U.S. trade agreements with other
+36. For U.S. businesses with strong export capabilities, expansion of U.S. trade agreements with other countries creates

-countries creates

 A. weaknesses.

 B. opportunities.

 C. strengths.

 D. threats.

-E. strategic plans.
+E. limitations.

-38 In 2006, Ford Motor Company announced it would severely cut back automobile production.
-For

-50. parts companies supplying Ford Motor, this represented a(n)
+37. In 2006, Ford Motor Company announced it would severely cut back its automobile production For parts companies supplying Ford its parts, this represented a(n)

-parts companies supplying Ford Motor, this represented d(i)

-A weeding age

 A. weakness.

 B. opportunity.

 C. strength.

 D. threat.

-E. strategic plan.
+E. asset.

-39. Lionel is asked to conduct an STP analysis for his firm.
-The first step he should perform in this

-analysis is to
+38. Lionel is asked to conduct an STP analysis for his firm.
+The first step he should perform in this analysis is to

 A. develop a business mission statement.

 B. choose the best target markets.

 C. reposition existing segments.

 D. divide the marketplace into subgroups.

 E. conduct a SWOT analysis.

-40. In 2006, Walmart announced that it would begin selling organic food products.
-In doing so,

-Walmart was probably trying to
+39. In 2006, Walmart announced that it would begin selling organic food products.
+In doing so, Walmart was most likely trying to

 A. gain government subsidies.

 B. attract a different market segment.

 C. reduce its costs.

 D. save the environment.

 E. offset cost-based pricing pressure.

-41. For years, when considering new products, marketers at Celestial Seasonings asked themselves,

-"What would Stacy think?"
-Stacy was a fictional character representing 25-50-year-old, educated,

-upper-income women who rarely watched television but did a lot of reading.
-"Stacy" represented
+40. For years, when considering new products, marketers at Celestial Seasonings asked themselves, "What would Stacy think?"
+Stacy was a fictional character representing 25- to 50-year-old educated, upper-income women who rarely watched television but did a lot of reading.
+"Stacy" represented Celestial's primary

-Celestial's primary

-A. demographic segment.
+A. mission statement.

 B. positioning.

 C. SBU.

 D. target market segment.

 E. sustainable competitive advantage.

-42. Many of today's college graduates will make their living providing goods and services to baby

-boomers, the large group of Americans born in the period after World War II.
-Baby boomers are a

-market segment.

-A. psychological

-B. behavioral

-C. social

-D. product-based

-E. demographic

-43. After identifying various market segments that her company could pursue, Lisa evaluated each

-segment's attractiveness based on size, income, and accessibility.
+41. After identifying various market segments that her company could pursue, Lisa evaluated each segment's attractiveness based on size, income, and accessibility.
 Lisa was involved in

 A. target marketing.

 B. situation analysis.

 C. diversification.

 D. positioning.

 E. market penetration estimation.

-44. LeBron James, Alex Rodriguez, and other athletes are paid huge sums of money by companies for

-celebrity endorsements.
-If endorsements by these athletes create a clear understanding among

-consumers of the companies' products in comparison to competing products, they can help with

-the firm's strategy.
+42. LeBron James, Alex Rodriguez, and other athletes are paid huge sums of money by companies for celebrity endorsements.
+If endorsements by these athletes create a clear understanding among consumers of the companies' products in comparison to competing products, they can help with the firm's strategy.

 A. product excellence

 B. targeting

 C. positioning

 D. segmentation

 E. customer excellence

-45. involves the process of defining the marketing mix variables so that target customers
+43. involves the process of defining the marketing mix variables so that target customers

 have a clear, distinctive understanding of what a product does or represents in comparison with

 competing products.

 A. Targeting

 B. Market segmentation

 C. A sustainable competitive advantage

 D. Positioning

 E. A customer excellence strategy

-46. Imagine that you are in a convenience store choosing your favorite comfort food instead of being in a classroom taking this test.
-You might notice the packaging, colors, labels, even the fonts used on labels.
-All of these efforts are part of the marketer's

-A. value-based promotions.

-B. market segmentation.

-C. positioning strategy.

-D. customer excellence strategy.

-E. target market.

-47. When positioning products relative to competitors' offerings, firms typically are most successful when they focus on opportunities
+44. When positioning products relative to competitors' offerings, firms typically are most successful

+when they focus on opportunities

 A. that build on their strengths relative to those of their competitors.

 B. for diversification.

 C. in international markets.

 D. where value-based pricing can be ignored.

 E. where customer excellence can be substituted for product excellence.

-48. Many small businesses whose competitors are national franchises advertise "we are locally owned"
+45. Many small businesses whose competitors are national franchises advertise "we are locally owned"

 or "we have been here since 1951."
 This is part of these firms'

 A. business mission.

 B. market segmentation strategy.

 C. positioning strategy.

 D. customer excellence strategy.

 E. target market.